Cyrexxis/RokTracker/README.md

 2. The view before running the program should be at the top of power rankings or at the top of kill points rankings for the `rok-scanner.py` or at the top of an alliance leader board of your choice or at top of the personal honor rank for the `alliance-scanner.py`.
 No move should be made in this window until scanning is done.
 3. [Only for kingdom scan] Account must be lower in ranks than the amount of players you want to scan. e.g. Cannot scan top 100 when character's rank is 85.
 Use a farm account instead.
 4. [Only for kingdom scan] Resume Scan option starts scanning the middle governor that is displayed in screen.
 The 4th in order.
 So before starting the tool make sure that you are in the correct view in bluestacks.

+# Error reporting / help
+Recently people started to random guess my discord name.
+So I'll just make it public here, it's simply cyrexxis same as my Github username.

+I try my best to help those people, but I will set up some rules for help requests:
+* Send me a message request (I am on the official RoK Server and the Chisgule server)
+* In this message request explain your problem and post your log file.
+  * Simply saying it doesn't work is not enough, and you will get ignored
+* If you respect that you should get an answer from me.
+But there is no guarantee, because I am doing this project fully in my free time.

+A second way I will set up is Github discussions.
+The advantage with that is that other people see the mistakes and errors, maybe it helps them to fix them by their own.